 Is Efflorescence a Structural Problem?

-Efflorescence by itself does not damage the structural integrity of concrete.
-However, it indicates that there is excess moisture, which can lead to long-term concrete deterioration if left ignored.
+The white deposits by themselves do not damage the structural integrity of concrete.
+However, they indicate that there is excess moisture, which can lead to long-term concrete deterioration if left ignored.
+It’s crucial to understand that while these deposits may seem like a minor issue, they can be a precursor to more severe structural concerns over time.

 Moisture intrusion may eventually cause: